seanbao/mnemonas/docs/faq.en.md

 MnemoNAS uses streaming paths.
 Practical limits come from disk space, clients, reverse proxy settings, and the underlying filesystem.

-For large files, test upload, download, and restore with your real workload.
+For large files, test upload, download, and restore with the expected workload.
 Public deployments must configure reverse proxy settings such as Nginx `client_max_body_size`, `proxy_request_buffering`, and timeouts.

 ## Performance and Maintenance